hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 ## Distributed Multi-trees (SP-800-208) {#nist-dist-multi-tree}

-The {{SP-800-208}} also proposes creating multiple Stateful HBS keys across multiple cryptographic modules using a distributed multi-tree approach that is a variant of the standard hyper-tree based Stateful HBS schemes HSS and XMSS<sup>MT</sup>.
+{{SP-800-208}} also proposes creating multiple Stateful HBS keys across multiple cryptographic modules using a distributed multi-tree approach that is a variant of the standard hyper-tree based Stateful HBS schemes HSS and XMSS<sup>MT</sup>.
 In this approach, trees are instantiated on a root device (HSM<sub>root</sub>), as